Evaluate skill quality using scenarios

 Each scenario contains:

-• A capability.text containing which capabilities of the skill this scenario is testing
+• capability.txt — which capability of the skill this scenario tests

-Tessl auto generates these, but for best results we recommend reviewing these yourself and editing them to your preferences.
-The ultimate authority on what your skill is intended to do and what success using it looks like is you!
+Tessl auto-generates these, but for best results review them yourself.
+You're the ultimate authority on what your skill is intended to do and what success looks like.

-Open tile.json in your skill folder and ensure the workspace name is updated to a workspace you have publisher right on, and you have chosen a tile name.
+Open tile.json in your skill folder and ensure the workspace name is updated to a workspace you have publisher rights on, and you have chosen a tile name.

-Note that the workspace name in the tile.json is one you do not have access to, you will not be able to run the evals!
+Note that if the workspace name in the tile.json is one you do not have access to, or the correct permissions, you will not be able to run the evals!

 Step 4: Run the evaluation